Elshaden/soap2json/README.md

 ### This Application converts any given SOAP request to Json Response

-#### By sending the url of the WSDL, this application coverts the WSDL schema into SOAP request
+#### By sending  with POST method  the url of the WSDL, this application coverts the WSDL schema into SOAP request
 #### send it and converts the response into json.

   ## **Usage Overview**